lasersquad0/Erastosthen/README.md

 ## Start and Length
 Second and third arguments define START and LENGTH range parameters for generating primes.
-You can use factor modificators (case insensitive) to make it more convenient to define range.
+You can use factor modificators (case insensitive) to make it more convenient to define range. <br>
 B - bytes

 K - kilobytes